 LWEC is a cogeneration facility, consisting of a single boiler generating process steam and electric power to the grid firing primarily biomass materials.
-The boiler typically produces steam at 180,000 lbs/hr and gross power generation from 14 to 17.7 MW/hr.
+The boiler typically produces steam at 180,000 lb/hr and gross power generation from 14 to 17.7 megawatts per hour (MW/hr).